-A unique opportunity to encompass the celebrated and impacting universe of Kara Walker, this publication gathers together 600+ works on paper realized by the artist between 1993 and 2020 — most of them being reproduced for the first time, as they come out from her until now zealously-guarded private archive.
+A unique opportunity to encompass the celebrated and impacting universe of Kara Walker (b.1969), this publication gathers together 600+ works on paper realised by the artist between 1993 and 2020 — most of them being reproduced for the first time, as they come out from her until now zealously-guarded private archive.

-Designed by Gavillet & Cie, Geneva, the book features more than 600 reproductions as well as three essays by Anita Haldemann, Head of the Kunstmuseum Basel Prints and Drawings Department and show curator, cultural historian Maurice Berger, and Michael Bank Christoffersen, art historian and HEART–Herning Museum of Contemporary Art Chief Curator.
+Designed by Gavillet & Cie, Geneva, the book features more than 700 reproductions as well as three essays by Anita Haldemann, Head of the Kunstmuseum Basel Prints and Drawings Department and show curator, cultural historian Maurice Berger, and art critic and artist Aria Dean.

-Published with Kunstmuseum Basel, this publication accompanies Kara Walker touring exhibition at Kunstmuseum Basel (May 16–August 23, 2020), HEART–Herning Museum of Contemporary Art, Herning (Fall 2020), and De Pont Museum, Tilburg (January–April 2021).
+Published with Kunstmuseum Basel, this publication accompanies Kara Walker touring exhibition at Kunstmuseum Basel (May–September 2021), Schirn Kunsthalle, Frankfurt (Autumn 2021), and De Pont Museum, Tilburg (2022).